intlify/vue-i18n-extensions/README.md

 ### module: `v-t` custom directive compiler module
 This module is `v-t` custom directive module for vue compiler.
 You can specify it as [`modules` option](https://github.com/vuejs/vue/tree/dev/packages/vue-template-compiler#vue-template-compiler) of `vue-template-compiler`.

+> :warning: NOTE: This extension is not isomorphic/universal codes. for Node.js environment only.

 The following example that use `compile` function of `vue-template-compiler`:

 ```javascript